michiard/CLOUDS-LAB/labs/mapreduce-lab/README.md

 [hadoop]: http://hadoop.apache.org "hadoop"
 [jimmilin]: http://lintool.github.io/MapReduceAlgorithms/index.html

+## Setting up "connectivity" to the cluster:

+This step is only necessary if you're a student at EURECOM: the goal is to gain access to the EURECOM private cloud, which hosts a virtual Hadoop cluster that we use for the laboratory.

+Follow these steps:

+- Obtain from the Teaching Assistants a group identifier: e.g. group07
+- Log to a Linux machine in one of the Laboratory rooms with your EURECOM unix credentials
+- Generate a RSA private / public key pair:
+ - ```ssh-keygen ~/.ssh/group07```
+ - send your public key to the Laboratory administrator
+ - wait for an acknowledgment from the Laboratory administrator
+- Log to the client Virtual Machine (VM): this VM is used to submit your jobs to the Hadoop cluster
+ - ```ssh -i ~/.ssh/group07 group07@192.168.45.13```

+If you want to copy a file (e.g. the jar of your job, as you will see later) to this client VM, just do:

+ - ```scp -i ~/.ssh/group07 <your-local-file> group07@192.168.45.13:~/<your-remote-file>```

 ## Setting up the laboratory sources in Eclipse:

 The first step is to create a new Java Project in Eclipse: